sekrupke/bi-mini-project-p02/README.md

 Furthermore, the SQL script contains the creation of the thesis database with a user and permission, as well as the database creation for the Metabase application (see Step 5).

-For automation purposes, the PostgreSQL Database is created and configured by Docker via Docker Compose (see _infrastructure/docker-compose.yml_).
+The PostgreSQL Database is automatically created and configured by Docker via Docker Compose (see _infrastructure/docker-compose.yml_).
+The PostgreSQL Database Service is configured with a Docker volume in order to persist the database and not loose data after restart.

 ## Step 4: ETL-Process
 After understanding the data and setting up the database with the database schema the ETL-Process can be started.
 The dataset contains about 2.2GB of raw data that is assumed to contain a lot of duplicated data due to the daily export of the thesis topic list and thesis topic details.
 The data fields for single thesis do not change so frequently.
 Several files contain the same data fields (see Table in Step 1) and the HTML files contain a lot of HTML-Elements etc. that are not relevant for the project (e.g. Stud.IP menu bar).

-Before starting the ETL-Process, cleanup of the data set/ data set structure may be reasonable.
+Before starting the ETL-Process, cleanup of the data set and its structure may be reasonable.
 Further information and necessary cleaning is described in the _SETUP.md_ (_Preparing the Data Set_).

 To extract and transform the data from the original data set into a "consolidated" data set a Python script is used.
 For working with the data the _Pandas Framework_ was used, as it provides convenient functionalities (e.g. Dataframes)